Hands-on

 4. Set position and orientation in Body.state, compute mass and moment of inertia based on Material and Shape

 In order to avoid such tasks, shorthand functions are defined in the utils module; to mention a few of them, they are utils.sphere, utils.facet, utils.wall.
+The utils module is imported at startup in such a way that the utils. prefix is not necessary for accessing them.

-Yade [43]: s=utils.sphere((0,0,0),radius=1) # create sphere particle centered at (0,0,0) with radius=1
+Yade [43]: s=sphere((0,0,0),radius=1) # create sphere particle centered at (0,0,0) with radius=1

 Yade [44]: s.shape # s.shape describes the geometry of the particle

-Out[44]: <Sphere instance at 0x229f4e0>
+Out[44]: <Sphere instance at 0x617e790>

 Yade [45]: s.shape.radius # we already know the Sphere class